bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Tuesday, the 14-day percent change in average new cases was:
+As of Wednesday, the 14-day percent change in average new cases was:

 - 126% in Champaign County
 - 76% in Illinois
-- 31% in the United States
+- 44% in the United States
 - -41% worldwide

 <picture>